tonybaltovski/husky-sphinx-tutorials/doc/BackUpHusky.rst

 =================================

 Upgrading your Clearpath Husky to ROS Melodic from older ROS distributions is a straightforward process, however it's important to understand that each Husky is different, having undergone customization to your specifications by our robotsmiths.
+For more complete upgrade instructions see `this guide <https://clearpathrobotics.com/assets/guides/kinetic/kinetic-to-melodic/index.html>`_.

 Please take the time to understand what these modifications are, and how to recreate them on your fresh install of Ubuntu Bionic/ROS Melodic.